-20TB of scraped text data each month.
+Common Crawl is a publicly-available web archive that provides "web extracted text" by removing markup and other non-text content from the scraped HTML files.
+This process produces around 20TB of scraped text data each month.
 Unfortunately, the majority of the resulting text is not natural language.
 Instead, it largely comprises gibberish or boiler-plate text like menus, error messages, or duplicate text.
 Furthermore, a good deal of the scraped text contains content that is unlikely to be helpful for any of the tasks we consider (offensive language, placeholder text, source code, etc.).
 To address these issues, we used the following heuristics for cleaning up Common Crawl's web extracted text:

-- We only retained lines that ended in a terminal punctuation mark (i.e. a period, exclamation mark, question mark, or end quotation mark). - We removed any page that contained any word on the "List of Dirty, Naughty, Obscene or Otherwise Bad Words".
-6 - Many of the scraped pages contained warnings stating that Javascript should be enabled so we removed any line with the word Javascript. - Some pages had placeholder "lorem ipsum" text; we removed any page where the phrase "lorem ipsum" appeared. - Some pages inadvertently contained code.
-Since the curly bracket "{" appears in many programming languages (such as Javascript, widely used on the web) but not in natural text, we removed any pages that contained a curly bracket. - To deduplicate the dataset, we discarded all but one of any three-sentence span occurring more than once in the dataset.
+- We only retained lines that ended in a terminal punctuation mark (i.e. a period, exclamation mark, question mark, or end quotation mark). - We discarded any page with fewer than 5 sentences and only retained lines that contained at least 3 words. - We removed any page that contained any word on the "List of Dirty, Naughty, Obscene or Otherwise Bad Words".6 - Many of the scraped pages contained warnings stating that Javascript should be enabled so we removed any line with the word Javascript. - Some pages had placeholder "lorem ipsum" text; we removed any page where the phrase "lorem ipsum" appeared. - Some pages inadvertently contained code.
+Since the curly bracket "{" appears in many programming languages (such as Javascript, widely used on the web) but not in natural text, we removed any pages that contained a curly bracket. - To deduplicate the data set, we discarded all but one of any three-sentence span occurring more than once in the data set.